ForgeRock/ThreatMetrix-Auth-Nodes/README.md

 Nodes have been tested to be backwards compatible with upgrading from version 1.1.0 to 1.2.0 on ForgeRock AM v7.1.2 and ForgeRock AM v7.2.0

 ## Quick Start Guide
 In order to get started with the LexisNexis ThreatMetrix Nodes, we have prepared a Quick Start Guide that contains steps to install and configure a standalone ForgeRock AM server with ThreatMetrix Nodes.
 The Getting Started guide will assist a developer to install the capabilities on a local laptop.
-Click [Here](./docs/FGRK-LNRS-TMX-AuthNodes-Getting-Started-Guide.pdf) to download a copy of the quick start guide.
+Click [here](./docs/FGRK-LNRS-TMX-AuthNodes-Getting-Started-Guide.pdf) to download a copy of the quick start guide.

+## Release Notes
+To get the latest version of the LexisNexis ThreatMetrix Nodes release notes, click [here](./docs/FGRK-LNRS-TMX-AuthNodes-Release-Notes.pdf)

 # Node Overview